-- The Priorities indicated by the members of the EE TWG and will be appropriately reflected throughout the 2026 EE Plan, and that the Company's documentation and response to the Priorities will be presented in a transparent and comprehensive format. - The Company's proposed customer feedback activities will be sufficiently robust and capture actionable customer-driven input, and it will be appropriately reflected in the 2026 EE Plan, and that the Company's documentation of the activities and their responses to customer input will be presented in a transparent and comprehensive format.
+- The Priorities indicated by the members of the EE TWG and Equity Working Group will be appropriately reflected throughout the 20262025 EE Plan, and that the Company's documentation and response to the Priorities will be presented in a transparent and comprehensive format. - The Company's proposed customer feedback activities will be sufficiently robust and capture actionable customer-driven input, and it will be appropriately reflected in the 2025 2026 EE Plan, and that the Company's documentation of the activities and their responses to customer input will be presented in a transparent and comprehensive format-as a Plan Appendix. - As one example of a customer feedback activity the Company should host at least two public comment listening sessions outside of EEC and EE TWG meetings.
+These listening sessions should be scheduled such that participation flexibility is provided (e.g., one 12PM listening session and one 6:30PM listening session).
+The listening sessions should enable remote access and translation services.
+The Company should document feedback provided during these listening sessions for inclusion in the 2025 EE Plan.